-Substitute teachers are casual employees and therefore have no expectation of continued employment.
-As such substitute teachers may be disciplined or discharged for any reason without recourse to the grievance procedure.
-Substitute teachers may also be removed from the substitute call list at the discretion of the district.
+Substitute teachers professional staff are casual employees and therefore have no expectation of continued employment.
+As such substitutes-teachers may be disciplined or discharged for any reason without recourse to the grievance procedure.
+Substitutes-teachers may also be removed from the substitute call list at the discretion of the dDistrict.